arm-facts/arm-basics.com/index.md

 This is a demonstration of the open source community responding to ARM's lies.

-## Five things to consider before designing a System-on-Chip
+## Six things to consider before designing a System-on-Chip

 The instruction set architecture (ISA) is the foundation of all chip or System-on-Chip (SoC) products.
 It is therefore one of the most fundamental design choices you will make.
 If you are considering using a proprietary ISA, such as ARM, it is critical to understand the key factors you should consider as part of your go-to-market strategy.

 ### Cost

 Proprietary instruction set architectures, such as ARM, have a license fee and currently an ongoing royalty model that can cost tens of millions of dollars.
 Moreover, the cost of licensing an ARM ISA accounts for at least 1% of all your sales.

+ARM annual architectural license fee pays for complete design team for several RISC-V cores.

+### Fragmentation risk

+ARM fragments their own ISAs (ARM v6/7/8, Thumb 1, Thumb2, ThumbEE, Jazelle, ARM v8, v8-M, NVIC/VIC/GICv2/3/4, multiple hypervisor variants/..., DSP/NEON/VFP/SVE).

+ARM doesn’t allow users to customize, forcing them to buy a second core, or more wisely, move to RISC-V.

 ### Improvements